 People received personalised care and support that met their needs and took account of their preferences.
 Staff were knowledgeable about people's background histories, preferences and routines.
-People were supported to pursue social interests relevant to their needs.
+We found that the current activities programme could be further developed in order to ensure that people's individual interests were considered.

 They told us that the manager and staff listened to them and responded positively to any concerns they had.
 People were encouraged to raise any concerns they had and knew how to make a complaint if the need arose.